evocn/lambda/content/dm.md

 > Ser Robin, should he ever pass, will pass on his powers to Lazarus, alongside his high charisma score.
 > That will give him high SP as well, which will make the powers much more usable.

-### The desolate caravan

-The party comes across what looked to have once been a band of refugees.
-Their carts are slashed and torn, their horses are unmoving, and bodies cover the ground.

-They bear the marks of the dark beasts.
-The black scars.
-They bring you unease.

-They were perhaps fifty, and among them are guards of Errol.
-Every man and woman was armed.
-Every frozen corpse carried a spear, a knife, a bow.
-They were not enough to stop their fate.

-The scene seems completely lost.
-Even the rations have been spoiled by what Lance asserts to have been a week of rain.
-Only Asha notices an oddity, a strange sense of life coming from underneath an overturned cart.
-She can't hear or smell anything besides the pattering of light rain and the scent of decay, but she senses it all the same.

-The cart is difficult but not impossible to overturn.
-They find a woman's corpse, wrapped tightly around a wooden bucket.
-It's difficult to see what's within the bucket, but she's been dead for a week.

-Prying her off the thing is harder than expected.
-As soon as you do, you see it.
-In the bucket is a human baby, frozen in fear, but alive.

-It lets out a quiet cry in the silent field.

-And the corpses begin to move.

-### Uncertainty

-In the days to come, the party lives in fear of being found in the night.
-They can mostly track the weather, using Asha's senses, but they can't find a place where they can safely rest for more than a few hours at a time.
-When they encounter beasts, goblins, or other creatures of night, they avoid all contact, even going far off the path to do so.

-They see stranger things than the beasts of before.
-They see beasts which slither along the ground, larger than horses, crawling their way towards an unknown destination.
-They see spiders.
-They see creatures which are a combination of both traits.

-### Near Emory

-The party sees the great stone boulder, a half day's ride from Emory, after four long days of near-sleepless travel.
-It's late afternoon.
-By today's estimation, the party should arrive at Emory mid-day tomorrow.
-They see the great boulder here, where they camped before.

-It's a ways off, but to the south, you see the small foot path which would take you to the ruins of Old Emory.
-And before you urge your steeds onward down the path towards the boulder, Lance catches a glimpse of a glint of something from the rock.
-Movement.

-After noticing the movement, he takes a closer look, and recognizes that the rock is different than when they had left it.
-It appears as if the massive thing, which once towered thirty feet overhead, is now tipped over, and stands on its side.

-The mouth of a Goblin cave sits underneath it.
-There are only four goblins here now, but the party will have to decide how to proceed.
-If the Goblins see them, they might flee underground, and then the party really will have a hard time dealing with them.

-If the Goblins get away, then the party will have some company soon.
-They'll have to ride hard to reach Emory by nightfall, or else face Goblins tonight after they make camp.
-It will be a cool set-piece, but I hope the party is able to stop them.
-Either way, will be fun.

 ### Emory